 Leaking fuel is a fire hazard.
 If there is a fuel joint on the outboard motor, disconnect the fuel line or close the fuel cock if the engine will be tilted for more than a few minutes.
 Otherwise fuel may leak.

-- Before tilting the outboard motor, stop the engine by following the procedure on page 40.
+- Before tilting the outboard motor, stop the engine by following the procedure on page 52.
 Never tilt the outboard motor while the engine is running.
-Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle (if equipped) because this could break the handle.
+Severe damage from overheating can result.